Academic Catalog

 • Wellness workshops

-Where appropriate, the LPN and/or counselor will refer students to a physician at McLaren Family Medicine Residency Center or to local Urgent Care facilities, located less than two miles from campus.
+Where appropriate, the LPN and/or counselor will refer students to a local Health Care Center.

 Off-Campus Health Services: